olaoluwa-98/codechauffeur.com/content/articles/building-more-resilient-backend-infrastructure.md

 ## Single point of failure

 The larger your backend infrastructure, the more attention you need to give to it.
-You need to constantly monitoring all the moving parts and ensure they are smooth.
+You need to constantly monitor all the moving parts and ensure they are smooth.
 If you notice unusual traffic in certain areas, you should note them and attend to them.
 You should look out for bottlenecks and single points of failure.
 A single point of failure is a part of your infrastructure that if it fails, the whole backend infrastructure will not be able to function.
 You should either reduce as many single points of failure as possible or work very hard to secure and ensure they are very reliable.

 ## Automation